 Arla Foods, the Danish dairy firm, will invest €36.3 million ($41.4 million) to build an innovation centre in Denmark focusing on research and development within whey and milk-based ingredients.

-The new facility will be part of Arla Foods Ingredients (AFI), an Arla subsidiary and it will be focused on “discover and deliver new ways of using milk and whey to serve the needs of the world’s growing population,” according to company statement.
+The new facility will be part of Arla Foods Ingredients (AFI), an Arla subsidiary, and will “discover and deliver new ways of using milk and whey to serve the needs of the world’s growing population,” according to a company statement.

-The 9,000 square metre state-of-the-art facility with open office spaces, labs and a pilot plant is expected to be opened in 2021.
+The 9,000 sq m “state-of-the-art” facility will feature open office spaces, labs and a pilot plant and is expected to be opened in 2021.